suspex0/ProxyJect/README.md

 ### How to use ?
 1. Download the latest build [here](https://github.com/suspex0/ProxyJect/releases/tag/ProxyJect-alpha-1.0) or build your own version.
 2. Modify the ProxyJect.json file to your needs.
-If fiel dont exist run ProxyJect.exe once will auto-generate a config.
+If file dont exist run ProxyJect.exe once will auto-generate a config.
+⋅⋅* You can place "none" in to target-executable or the target-window as a veto keyword.
 3. Run ProxyJect.exe
 4. Run your "ProxyApplication"
 5. Run the target process to inject to.